Gench-Ogluev House: History

 The building sustained damage during the Great Patriotic War, with the destruction of the roof.
-The house was restored according to the design of architect G. O. Kalaydzhan between 1948 and 1949.
+The house was restored between 1948 and 1949.
 The facade was refurbished with some changes.
-Brick dormer-windows were installed, and the tower was reduced in height and topped by a seahorse sculpture instead of a spire.
 Several damaged balconies were not restored.

 Description

 The building was designed in the Beaux-Arts style.
 The architecture employs Baroque elements, with classical cornices, combined with Gothic bas-reliefs on the pediments.
 The facade is decorated with quoins.